cms-sw/cms-sw.github.io/start-new-cycle.md

 ---
 # Starting a new release cycle.

-In order to start a new release cycle you need to be an administrator of both `cms-sw/cmssw`, `cms-sw/cmsdist` and `cms-sw/cms-bot`
+In order to start a new release cycle you need to be an administrator of  `cms-sw/cmssw`, `cms-sw/cmsdist` and `cms-sw/cms-bot`

 The following needs to happen: